elasticio/elasticio.github.io/content/_components/rest-api/index.md

 > If content type is not  exists  in response header, component will try parse response as json.
 If it get parse exception, it return response as is.

-Attachments limitations:
+**2.** Attachments limitations:

   1. Maximal possible size for an attachment is 10 MB.

-2. Attachments mechanism does not work with the Local Agents
+  2. Attachments mechanism does not work with [Local Agent Installation](/references/local-agents-requesting#compatible-operating-systems)

+  3. OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to EIO platform limitation it is required.
+Possible solution - use access_type:offline in additional parameters (may not work in some cases).